salsita/prism/docs/README.md

   .toReducer();
 ```

-Its Model consist of Integer with its initial value 0.
-If you have used this as Root Updater with following Root View:
+Model consist of Integer with its initial value 0.

+Now imagine following View:

 ```javascript
 import React from 'react';